Opening Hours

 Lee Montague 1927-2025

-We are deeply sad to announce the death of our beloved President for Life, Lee Montague at the age of 97.
+We are deeply sad to announce the death of Lee Montague at the age of 97.

-Moving into film he worked with great directors (such as Zeffirelli) appearing in some 30 films including Moulin Rouge in 1952, Bill Budd, Brother Sun, Sister Moon, and Jesus of Nazareth with Robert Powell.
+Moving into film he worked with great directors, appearing in some 30 films including Moulin Rouge in 1952 directed by John Huston, Bill Budd directed by Peter Ustinov, Brother Sun, Sister Moon and Jesus of Nazareth both directed by Franco Zeffirelli, and Merry Christmas Mr Lawrence with Tom Conti and David Bowie.

-But to us, he was the saviour of the library.
-He saved it once before from closure by Camden, but in 2011 they closed it before announcing it, so it was Lee who formed a committee of neighbours to set up the Keats Community Library charity it is today.
+But to local people, he was the saviour of Hampstead’s library.
+He saved it once before from closure, but in 2011 it was finally closed by Camden, so it was Lee who formed a committee of neighbours to set up the Keats Community Library charity as it is today.
+In recognition of this he became President for Life of the library.

-He continued to be vital to our success as he wrote many literary and biographical evenings which he performed with his fellow actors, Michael Palin, Robert Powell, Simon Callow and Janet Suzman.
-These were played to a full house, as is befitting!
+In the last few years Lee wrote many literary and biographical scripts which he performed as fundraisers for the library with fellow actors, Michael Palin, Robert Powell, Simon Callow and Janet Suzman, always played to full houses.